 Why truffle hunting in Piedmont, Italy?

-Truffle hunting in Alba is an informative and fun experience that consist of a walk through the woods of the Langhe hills in the Piedmont region of Italy.
+Truffle hunting in Alba is an informative and fun experience that consists of a walk in the woods with the hunter and the dog.

 The white truffle of Alba grows in a large portion of the hills of Piedmont including the provinces of Asti and Alessandria.

-The truffle hunting in Alba is actually taking place in a range up to 45-minutes drive from the actual town of Alba.
+Truffle hunting in Alba is taking place in a range up to 45-minutes drive from the actual town of Alba.

-On the contrary, the hills around the towns of Asti and Alessandria (called Monferrato), as well as the hills north of Alba (called Roero), still offer large and wild woods with decades-old trees.
+On the contrary, the hills around the towns of Asti and Alessandria (called Monferrato), as well as the hills north of Alba (called Roero), still offer large and wild patches of forest with decade-old trees.

-That’s where the delicate truffle-friendly environment has not been affected yet by agricultural or industrial sprawls.
+That’s where the delicate environment that truffles need to grow, has not been affected yet by agricultural or industrial sprawls.

-The full truffle hunting experience is a workout, (a boot camp!) lasting for several hours and taking place in muddy and slippery woods which are not welcoming at all.
+Let’s begin with saying that the full truffle hunting experience is a workout, (a bootcamp!) lasting for several hours and taking place in muddy and slippery woods which are not welcoming at all.

 Most hunters go out in the darkness of the wee hours, regardless of cold and rain, avoiding to reveal where potential finds might be.